voidstarsec/hw-hacking-lab/wiki/oscilloscope.md

 | SDS2000X | $2,999 | [Link](https://siglentna.com/product/sds2354x-plus/) | High bandwidth, 2GSa/s sampling rate, large memory depth, HDMI out, SCPI compatible |
 | SDS6204A | $60,000 + | [Link](https://siglentna.com/digital-oscilloscopes/sds6000a-digital-storage-oscilloscope/) | Extremely high capture rate and bandwidth, decoders and other features can bring the price to $100k easily |

 **Note:** Many modern oscilloscopes can be upgraded via software.
 For example, many will have built-in logic analyzers and signal decoders.
-These will come at an extra cost; decoders are typically $100-$400, depending on the protocol, and other software upgrades can be purchased to unlock things like faster sample rates and increased bandwidth, etc. It's easy for a 2-4 thousand dollar oscilloscope purchase to turn into a ten thousand dollar purchase once all the upgrades and add-ons have been included.
+These will come at an extra cost; decoders are typically $100-$400, depending on the protocol, and other software upgrades can be purchased to unlock things like faster sample rates and increased bandwidth, etc. It's easy for a 2k-4k oscilloscope purchase to turn into a 10k purchase once all the upgrades and add-ons have been included.

 ## Example Specifications: Rigol